echo3Dco/Unity-ARFoundation-echo3D-demo-Face-Makeup/README.md

 Make sure to use an **Alpha transparent texture** as a custom shader.
 The example texture contains eye shadows, eye liners, highlight, lipstick or other coloring.
 When running the app, it detects a face and overlays the face material.

 To create a makeup texture on your own, open the *[.psd](https://github.com/VivianVKJ/Unity-ARFoundation-echoAR-Face-Makeup/blob/main/model/canonical_face_texture.psd)* file in the [model](https://github.com/VivianVKJ/Unity-ARFoundation-echoAR-Face-Makeup/blob/main/model) folder.
-This model is provided by Google [ARCore AugmentedFaces Demo](https://developers.google.com/ar/develop/developer-guides/creating-assets-for-augmented-faces)
+This model is provided by Google [ARCore Augmented Faces Demo](https://developers.google.com/ar/develop/developer-guides/creating-assets-for-augmented-faces)

 <img src="https://github.com/VivianVKJ/Unity-ARFoundation-echoAR-Face-Makeup/blob/main/demo/model.png" height=40% width=40%>